 Let's talk German Shepherds

-Call him Mr. Popularity.
-The celebrated German Shepherd Dog is one of the most universally sought-after breeds, praised for their high intelligence and unflinching loyalty.
-A wonderful family pet, the German Shepherd is very obedient, which makes them easy to train, and they have a great time doing it.
-The added bonus: those bright eyes coupled with stunning markings.
+The German Shepherd dog is one of the most universally sought-after breeds, praised for their high intelligence and unflinching loyalty.
+Originating in Germany, they excel in various roles from service work to therapy.
+German Shepherds are very obedient, which makes them easy to train, and they have a great time doing it.
+Their strong, agile build and distinctive markings make them a prized working partner and beloved family companion.

 Official name: German Shepherd Dog